CME Innovation Grants

 CME Activity Description

-- Highlight aspects of the activity that address the additional scope priorities (outlined above)
+Highlight aspects of the activity that address the additional scope of priorities.

-- Describe the innovative and/or novel aspects of the CME activity with respect to existing or standard practice.
+Describe novel aspects of the CME activity with respect to existing or standard practice.

 To the extent possible, separate: